rize-network/react-api/README.md

 In the OpenAPI v3 spec you can create properties that can be NULL, by providing a `nullable: true` in your schema.
 However, the v2 spec does not allow you to do this.
-You can use the unofficial `x-nullable` in your specification to generate nullable properties in OpenApi v2.
+You can use the unofficial `x-nullable` in your specification to generate nullable properties in OpenAPI v2.

 ```json
 {